globalsmile/Twitter-Sentiment-Analysis/README.md

 The dataset contains a table named `30DLTweets` :

-- `30DLTweets` has `11 columns and 680 rows` of observation
+- `30DLTweets` has `10 columns and 684 rows` of observation

-The tabulation below shows the `Tweet_Analysis` table with its column names and their description:
+The tabulation below shows the `30DLTweets` table with its column names and their description:
 | Column Name | Description |
 | ----------- | ----------- |
 | Date | Represents the date and time of tweet |